Transient tachypnea of the newborn: Prognosis

-Transient tachypnea of the newborn is usually self limiting, however, it may be associated with wheezing syndromes as the child grows older.
+Transient tachypnea of the newborn is usually self-limiting.
+However, it may be associated with wheezing syndromes as the child grows older.

 Epidemiology

-Transient tachypnea of the newborn occurs in approximately 1 in 100 preterm infants and 3.6-5.7 per 1000 term infants.
-It is most common in infants born by Caesarian section without a trial of labor after 35 weeks' gestation.
+Transient tachypnea of the newborn occurs in approximately 1 in 100 preterm infants and 3.6–5.7 per 1000 term infants.
+It is most common in infants born by caesarian section without a trial of labor after 35 weeks of gestation.
 Male infants and infants with an umbilical cord prolapse or perinatal asphyxia are at higher risk.
 Parental risk factors include use of pain control or anesthesia during labor, asthma, and diabetes.